-When it comes to Greek food, keftedes (Greek meatballs) should be in their own food group — that’s how good they are!
+When it comes to Greek food, keftedes (traditional Greek meatballs) should be in their own food group — that’s how good they are!
 Easy to prepare and loved by all, they’re popular for a reason.
 My Greek meatball recipe will show you how to make these perfect little beauties with simple, everyday ingredients.

-Why this recipe works
+Why you'll love this recipe

 - Keftedes are “parcels of perfection”.
 I can guarantee you, once you’ve tried my Greek meatballs you will agree how good they are - crispy on the outside and juicy on the inside.
 No-one will be able to resist them!
 (And there are no breadcrumbs in sight!).